jimniels/blog/src/client/posts/2013-03-26-unintended-visual-relationships.md

 ---
-title: Unintended Visual Relationships
-tags: tips
 redirect_from: /posts/unintended-visual-relationships/
 ---

+#tips

+# Unintended Visual Relationships

 Establishing a grid is a great way to organize and structure design elements.
 In addition, by breaking the organization and structure of the grid you can emphasize visual relationships between design elements.